TalinTheDev/rpg/README.md

 - Dev Container Setup

 **Game**:
-- ???
+- A sky blue colored window

-Planned features are:
+Planned features (for next update/very distant future) are:

 **Dev**:
-- ???
+- Learn how to test and what you can test in a game

 **Game**:
+- A tilemap that can be rendered into a nice map
-- A window
+- A character sprite
+- Character movement

 ## Credits
 This project was started by [@TalinTheDev](http://github.com/TalinTheDev),